-The IA Regulations provide for a number of benefits that are administered by ICBC, as the motorist's insurer, in instances where the motorist damages his or her automobile and/or sustains injuries after an accident.
-These regulations can be thought of as the motorist's "insurance policy."
+The IVR provides for a number of benefits that are administered by ICBC, as the motorist's insurer, in instances where the motorist damages his or her automobile and/or sustains injuries after an accident.
+These regulations can be thought of as the motorist's "insurance policy".
 All of the benefits to which a motorist is entitled are explained in the IA Regulations.
 ICBC adjusters in claim centres around the province administer these benefits.

-1. Dial-A-Claim
+2. Dial-A-Claim